Hip & Knee Research

 The purpose of this study is to develop a standardized method for assessing the quality of screw placement during the RASL procedure and determine if there is a relationship between screw placement and patient outcomes such as pain and functionality.
 We have identified approximately 30 patients that have previously received this surgical treatment and ask them to come for a long term follow-up visit to assess clinical and radiographic outcomes.

-KineRASL: We are also conducting a pilot study with a sub group of these patients.
+We are also conducting a pilot study with a subgroup of the RetroRASL patients.
 In this secondary study, we use weight-bearing and dynamic CT imaging to assess differences in wrist bone kinematics (motion) between the healthy hand and the hand that has received the RASL procedure.

 Dr. Neil White